DiptiRanjanBehera/image-generate-from-text/README.md

 os 64 bit
-run the code you need vs code updated version ,all the code are link to each other kindly used your api because it is limited to 18 credits only
+run the code you need vs code updated version ,all the code are link to each other kindly used your api because it is limited to 18 credits only generate your own api  because i removed it take your own image at background